vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/README.md

 # Key Providers in VMware vSphere and VMware Cloud Foundation

-Key providers in VMware vSphere and VMware Cloud Foundation are essential security tools that manage encryption keys throughout a virtual environment.
-Think of them as secure digital vaults that create and distribute the keys needed to protect virtual machines and their data.
-These providers can either be built into vSphere/VCF (Native Key Provider) or connected to external key management systems (Standard Key Provider), ensuring that important information stays protected while virtual machines are running, being moved, or stored.
+Key providers in VMware vSphere and VMware Cloud Foundation supply and manage the encryption keys used by VM Encryption, vTPM, and vSAN Data-at-Rest Encryption.
+A key provider is either built into vSphere/VCF (Native Key Provider) or a connection to an external key management system (Standard Key Provider).

 ## What uses a key provider?